Pooping in pregnancy: The guide you never knew you needed!

 This really is how we are meant to open our bowels and learning to open them the right way will help save your pelvic floor in the long term.

-*If you are making all of these changes and still having issues with your bowels then it is worth discussing with your health provider (GP, Dietician, Pharmacists or Women’s health Physiotherapist) about considering supplements to help soften the stool or further investigations.
+*If you are making all of these changes and still having issues with your bowels then it is worth discussing with your healthcare provider (GP, Dietician, Pharmacists or Women’s health Physiotherapist) about considering supplements or further investigations.